 There’s no road by the building and trust me, Damian doesn’t wander out of eyesight and earshot… ever.
-(Plus, I could see him out the picture window the whole time.)
-He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of wine tasting.
+(Plus, I could see him out of the picture window the whole time.)
+He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of tasting wine.

 We were offered a menu with 17(!) varieties on it and were told to choose six to taste.
 Being the wonderful husband I am, I made the selections with Hoang in mind, choosing ones I know she’d like and I wouldn’t. (“Awwww.”
 I know, I know.)
 We started with two whites – a Vidal Blanc and a Seyval Blanc.
 We’ve learned during this Wine Tour that Seyval grapes grow really well here in Connecticut, and the wine bore that out.
 It was good; crisp and dry.
 (Now in 2012, I can go the rest of my life without ever having Seyval again, thanks.)

 Next was a raspberry blush wine, which I didn’t even taste (Damian had gotten out of sight and Hoang knows I don’t exactly crave fruity wines.)
 Up next, I chose one for me: The so-called Fieldstone Reserve, which is a red table wine with cherry and black currant flavors.
 It was very good.
 One of my favorite wines of the whole day I think.